Introduction

 their types before the check is performed, such that

-y is character and none of x
+y has type character and none of

-or y is of a higher type.
+x or y has a higher type.

-character, use
+type character, use

 all_characters(x) && all_characters(y) or, to